Messi-Q/IR-Fuzz/README.md

 ./run.sh
 ```

+### Note

-- Note: the code is adapted from [sFuzz](https://github.com/duytai/sFuzz) (a state-of-the-art fuzzer for smart contracts) and [bran](https://github.com/Practical-Formal-Methods/bran) (a static analysis framework for EVM bytecode).
+- The code is adapted from [sFuzz](https://github.com/duytai/sFuzz) (a state-of-the-art fuzzer for smart contracts) and [bran](https://github.com/Practical-Formal-Methods/bran) (a static analysis framework for EVM bytecode).

-- Note: if you download the boost version >= 1.7.0, you may need to update the ".get_io_service()" (in sFuzz/libp2p/RLPxHandshake.h) to ".get_executor()".
+- If you download the boost version >= 1.7.0, you need to update the ".get_io_service()" (in sFuzz/libp2p/RLPxHandshake.h) to ".get_executor()".
+(We have updated in this project).

+- If any question, please email to messi.qp711@gmail.com.

 ## Dataset
 We release the benchmark dataset collected from Etherescan, which contains over 12K Ethereum smart contracts and concerns eight types of vulnerabilities.
-Download the benchmark dataset at [Smart-contract-dataset](https://drive.google.com/file/d/1iU2J-BIstCa3ooVhXu-GljOBzWi9gVrG/view?usp=share_link).
+More details for the dataset instruction can be found on our dataset page at [Smart-Contract-Dataset](https://github.com/Messi-Q/Smart-Contract-Dataset), which is continuously improving.